kdowswell/kdowswell.github.io/_posts/2017-09-07-git-bash-aliases.md

 ## Summary

-So there you have it. git bash aliases to let you fly through your git commands.
+So there you have it.
+Git bash aliases to let you fly through your git commands.
 I'm going to be using this for a while but might explore using a solution like <https://gist.github.com/mwhite/6887990> instead to allow for using bash shorthand commands while having extended ability to use git aliases in other terminals.

 ```bash
 if [ -f /etc/bash_completion ] && ! shopt -oq posix; then